ecri-org/truffleHogger/README.md

 # truffleHogger

+This is a fork of [truffleHog](https://github.com/dxa4481/truffleHog) but with several modifications that make it even more useful.

 ## Modifications

 ### Warning

-> Warning: While we try to mask data when found it is not perfect.
+> Warning: While we try to mask data when found it may not be perfect.
 This is why diffs are by default not printed.

+### Forked Features

 New features added: